JoseLuis1248/Automation_SeleniumVS/README.md

 ## Getting Started with the project

 To start your automated test cases development:
-- Download or Fork the project
+- Download or clone the project
 - Open the project on Visual Studio
 - Download the extension "Specflow for Visual Studio"
 - Compile the solution